Horaine/Exercises/README.md

 # Exercises
 # Self practice done here
-# Create routes for a user to login
+# Create routes for a user to register and login
 # Finish the UI
 # Connect database